-The AD630 is a high precision balanced modulator which combines a flexible commutating architecture with the accuracy and temperature stability afforded by laser wafer trimmed thin-film resistors.
-Its signal processing applications include balanced modulation and demodulation, synchronous detection, phase detection, quadrature detection, phase sensitive detection, lock-in amplification and square wave multiplication.
-A network of on-board applications resistors provides precision closed loop gains of ± 1 and ± 2 with 0.05% accuracy (AD630B).
-These resistors may also be used to accurately configure multiplexer gains of ± 1 , ± 2 , ± 3 or ± 4 .
-Alternatively, external feedback may be employed allowing the designer to implement his own high gain or complex switched feedback topologies.
+The AD630 is a high precision balanced modulator that combines a flexible commutating architecture with the accuracy and temperature stability afforded by laser wafer trimmed thin film resistors.
+Its signal processing applications include balanced modulation and demodulation, synchronous detection, phase detection, quadrature detection, phase-sensitive detection, lock-in amplification, and square wave multiplication.
+A network of on-board applications resistors provides precision closed-loop gains of ± 1 and ± 2 with 0.05% accuracy (AD630B).
+These resistors may also be used to accurately configure multiplexer gains of ± 1 , ± 2 , ± 3 , or ± 4 .
+Alternatively, external feedback may be employed, allowing the designer to implement high gain or complex switched feedback topologies.

-The AD630 may be thought of as a precision op amp with two independent differential input stages and a precision comparator which is used to select the active front end.
+The AD630 can be thought of as a precision op amp with two independent differential input stages and a precision comparator that is used to select the active front end.
 The rapid response time of this comparator coupled with the high slew rate and fast settling of the linear amplifiers minimize switching distortion.
-In addition, the AD630 has extremely low crosstalk between channels of -100 dB @ 10 kHz.
+In addition, the AD630 has extremely low crosstalk between channels of -100 dB (a) 10 kHz.

-The AD630 is intended for use in precision signal processing and instrumentation applications requiring wide dynamic range.
-When used as a synchronous demodulator in a lock-in amplifier configuration, it can recover a small signal from 100 dB of interfering noise (see lock-in amplifier application).
+The AD630 is used in precision signal processing and instrumentation applications that require wide dynamic range.
+When used as a synchronous demodulator in a lock-in amplifier configuration, it can recover a small signal from 100 dB of interfering noise (see Lock-In Amplifier Applications section).
 Although optimized for operation up to 1 kHz, the circuit is useful at frequencies up to several hundred kilohertz.

-Other features of the AD630 include pin programmable frequency compensation, optional input bias current compensation resistors, common-mode and differential-offset voltage adjustment, and a channel status output which indicates which of the two differential inputs is active.
+Other features of the AD630 include pin programmable frequency compensation, optional input bias current compensation resistors, common-mode and differential-offset voltage adjustment, and a channel status output that indicates which of the two differential inputs is active.
 This device is now available to Standard Military Drawing (DESC) numbers 5962-8980701RA and 5962-89807012A.

-REV. D
+REV. E

 Information furnished by Analog Devices is believed to be accurate and reliable.
 However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties that may result from its use.
 No license is granted by implication or otherwise under any patent or patent rights of Analog Devices.
+Trademarks and registered trademarks are the property of their respective owners.